-The Freedom of Information Act 2000 (FOI) creates a public Right of access to information held by public authorities.
-As a public body Norwich City Council is subject to the requirements of the FOI and must be open, accessible and honest in their dealings with the public.
+The Freedom of Information Act 2000 (FOI) and Environmental Information Regulations 2004 (EIR) create a public right of access to information held by public authorities.
+As a public body, Norwich City Council is subject to the requirements of the FOI and EIR and must be open, accessible and honest in their dealings with the public.

-Norwich City Council supports the aims of FOI and similar legislation in promoting openness and transparency and by giving the public greater access to the information we have recorded.
+Norwich City Council supports the aims of FOI, EIR and similar legislation in promoting openness and transparency and by giving the public greater access to the information we have recorded.
 We hold ourselves accountable to the public and various government auditors, assessors as well as the media.